thioseck/Project_Investigate_Dataset/README.md

 # INSTRUCTIONS
 Here are the steps we will be taking:

-+ Step 1:the following questions will be the focus of my analysis
++ Step 1: the following questions will be the focus of my analysis

   1- what is the relationship between popularity, budget, revenue, profit and vote count?